How to Handle Workplace Bullying at a Charity

-Speak to your boss, another manager or somebody in the HR Team.
-Acas also advises that it’s a good idea to keep a record of the bullying so that you can present a factual record of the incidents which have occurred over time.
+Speak to your boss, another manager, a trustee or somebody in the HR team.
+It’s also a good idea to keep a record of the bullying.
+That way, you can present a factual record of the incidents that have occurred over time.
 Be sure to include details of how the bullying made you feel, any witnesses to what happened and any evidence that you’ve managed to gather, including screenshots, emails or social media posts.

 It’s also worth contacting your trade union representative for support.
 You have a statutory right to be accompanied by a work colleague or trade union official to the hearing of your grievance, if it comes to that.
-There are several trade unions covering our sector, including UNISON, Unite, the GMB and UVW, so get in touch with them if you don’t already have a representative.
+If you don’t already have a representative, there are several trade unions covering the charity sector.
+These include UNISON, Unite, the GMB and UVW.

 What your employer should do

-Your workplace should have a Bullying Policy which outlines how any incidents of bullying should be handled.
-Even if there is no policy, your employer must protect you while you’re at work.
+Your workplace should have a bullying policy which outlines how any incidents of bullying are handled.
+Even if there’s no policy, your employer must protect you while you’re at work.
 This is their legal duty.

-Gov.uk advises that if the action taken by your workplace is insufficient, and the bullying is not resolved, you can make a formal complaint using your employer’s grievance procedure.
+In the charity sector, there’s often no specific HR team and both resources and time are scarce.
+Gov.uk advises that if the action taken by your workplace is insufficient, and the bullying isn’t resolved, you can make a formal complaint using your employer’s grievance procedure.
 If this still doesn’t work, you can take legal action at an employment tribunal.

 Who else can support you if you’re being bullied at work?